Gouda, South Holland: History

-Around the year 1100, the area where Gouda now is located was swampy and covered with a peat forest, crossed by small creeks such as the Gouwe.
+Around the year 1100, the area of present-day Gouda was swampy and covered with a peat forest, crossed by small creeks such as the Gouwe.
 Along the shores of this stream near the current market and city hall, peat harvesting began in the 11th and 12th centuries.
-In 1139, the name Gouda is first mentioned in a statement from the Bishop of Utrecht.
+In 1139, the name Gouda was first mentioned in a document of the Bishop of Utrecht.